Agentic AI Statistics 2026: Adoption, ROI, and Market Size

 - Gartner: 40% of enterprise applications will include task-specific AI agents by the end of 2026, up from less than 5% in 2025.

-- Adoption is not production: about 23% of organizations are scaling agents and ~31% have one in production — while an estimated 88% of agent pilots never reach production.
+- Adoption is not production: about 23% of organizations are scaling agents, while IDC found 88% of AI proofs-of-concept never reach widescale deployment.

 - Gartner expects more than 40% of agentic AI projects to be cancelled by the end of 2027 — usually from unclear value, cost, and inadequate risk controls.